After weeks of testing I’ve found the 6 best oil-filled radiators you can buy for heat output, efficiency and value for money

 Design: As portable heaters go, the Pro Breeze 2500W is probably tied with the Pro Breeze 2000W Digital Oil-Free Radiator and De’Longhi 2500W for most stylish design.
 Unlike the VonHaus 2500W which is a rather dated looking cream colour, the body of the Pro Breeze 2500W is white, which feels more modern.
 The black and silver control panel is also smart and looks much more contemporary than most.

 Assembly: There is some assembly to do with this radiator, but it's minimal.
 You just need to turn it upside down to attach the castor wheels using metal arc-shaped brackets and four wing nuts which need to be screwed into place.
-It took me under five minutes, although at 8.3kg in weight you do need a little strength and dexterity.
+It took our tester, Rachel, under five minutes, although at 8.3kg in weight you do need a little strength and dexterity.

 Ease of use: The large stainless steel-effect control knobs, which operate the temperature and thermostat, are straightforward and very easy to use.
 However, programming the timer function is considerably more complicated.
 The timer dial has 96 segments, each representing a 15-minute period.
 You have to push the segments in for the time period you want the heater turned on which requires good eyesight and decent finger dexterity.

-Performance: During testing I found the Pro Breeze 2500W 11 Fins Oil Filled Radiator with Thermostat Control heated up very quickly.
-Sitting next to it in my office I could feel the heat radiating onto my legs within minutes, and in less than ten minutes my office (which measures approximately 2m x 3m) felt warm and cozy.
-It had a real warmth impact on larger rooms too, such as our bedroom measuring 4.5 x 3.5 metres.
+Performance: During testing, Rachel found the Pro Breeze 2500W 11 Fins Oil Filled Radiator with Thermostat Control heated up very quickly.
+Sitting next to it in her office she could feel the heat radiating onto her legs within minutes, and in less than ten minutes her office (which measures approximately 2m x 3m) felt warm and cozy.
+It had a real warmth impact on larger rooms too, such as her bedroom measuring 4.5 x 3.5 metres.

 Overall: An attractive design, generally easy-to-use controls, minimal assembly, and powerful performance combined with a relatively affordable price point means we rate the Pro Breeze 2500W with 11 Fins the best oil filled radiator you can buy for heating a large space.
 The De’Longhi 2500W might just pip it to the post on performance, but its nearly twice the investment of the Pro Breeze.
 That said, if you only have a small area to heat, you could save even more cash by opting for the lower powered VonHaus 6 Fin 800W Oil Filled Radiator or De'Longhi TRNS0505M 500W Oil Filled Radiator further down in this round-up.